When you first go vegan, it’s pretty common for your grocery costs to go up.

 These vegan replacements are much more expensive, and there are 2 main reasons why.

-Why Vegan Speciality Food is More Expensive Than Its Counterpart
+Why Vegan Specialty Food is More Expensive Than Its Counterpart

 The first reason is that in most parts of the world, animal products are heavily subsidized.